gramineproject/gramine/Documentation/devel/encfiles.rst

 node starts to be used when the plaintext file size exceeds 3KB.

-Note that the root MHT node is kept in trusted enclave memory for the lifetime of the file handle (i.e. as long as the file is opened).
+Note that the root MHT node is kept in trusted enclave memory for the lifetime of the file handle (i.e., as long as the file is opened).
 This is in contrast to other MHT nodes which can be evicted from enclave memory; see the notes on LRU cache in :ref:`additional-details`.
 The fact that the root MHT node is non-evictable ensures protection against rollback/replay attacks.

 .. image:: ../img/encfiles/03_encfiles_layout.svg
    :target: ../img/encfiles/03_encfiles_layout.svg
-   :alt: Figure: Merkle Hash Tree of an encrypted file and file layout on host storage
+   :alt: Figure: Merkle Hash Tree of an encrypted file and file layout on host storage.

 The diagram above shows the in-enclave-memory structure of the nodes that constitute a single encrypted file, as well as the on-disk data layout of the same file.
-This diagram visualizes the difference between logical and physical node numbers: the former are used to calculate the offsets in plaintext file whereas the latter are used to calculate the offsets in encrypted file.
+This diagram visualizes the difference between logical and physical node numbers: the former are used to calculate the offsets in plaintext file, whereas the latter are used to calculate the offsets in encrypted file.
 Knowing the offset in the plaintext file, it is easy to calculate the logical node number; knowing the logical node number, it is easy to calculate the physical